subpos/esp_firmware_v2/README.md

 commands, except they utilise the beacon generator instead.

 AT+CWSAPID:
-Set parameters of beacon generator AT+CWSAPID="[ssid]",[channel num]
+Set parameters of beacon generator.
+SSID must be 8 -> 31 chars.
+AT+CWSAPID="[ssid]",[channel num]

 AT+CWSAPCH: